jmangt/test-driven-puppet/roles.md

   }
 }
 ```
 The pattern might seam a little verbose.
 But it will give you choice on how to test and deploy your module.

 The `params.pp` file checks if the there is a top level variable with the values of the host, port, database name, user or password.
 If the value is not set it uses a 'development' default.

-The value of these top level variables could be set by a custom fact set by a cloud init script, foreman instance or a puppet master.
+The value of these top level variables could be a custom fact set by a cloud init script, foreman instance or a puppet master.

 The second part of the pattern is the role's api.
 Repeating the same variables as in parameters allows us to overwrite the defaults set by params.
 This is a must when it comes to testing your module.
 Since you want to skip any external dependencies like relying on a facter being set for you from an unknown source.